tangshuang/.hello-type/README.md

 **assert(...args)**

 Assert whether the args match the type.
-If not match, it will use `throw` to break the program.
+If not match, it will use `throw TypeError` to break the program.
 Return undefined.

 **test(...args)**